HHSC licenses nursing facility administrators, and enforces professional standards. Email applications and forms to NFA Licensing Program.

 Once you have registered, notifications, such as license renewal and preceptor seminar notices, will be sent via email.

 You are responsible for keeping your personal profile information updated to ensure that you receive such notifications.
 If you fail to update your profile, you may not receive critical information.
-DADS employees can't update your information for you.
+HHSC employees can't update your information for you.

 If your license expires within the next 3 months, please complete the online renewal process.